Eligible essential public assets - DRFA

 DRFA eligibility requires a YES to all the following DRFA criteria:

-• Does the asset meet the DRFA definition of Transport or Public Infrastructure essential public assets?
+• Does the asset meet the DRFA definition of Transport or Public infrastructure essential public assets?

 • Is the operation of the asset provided free of charge or at a rate that is 50 per cent or lower in the cost to provide the service?